 - Sugar ants - small black ants with lines alongside their bodies.
 Sugar ants have powerful mandibles and their bites can hurt.
 They are so aggressive that they often engage in battles for territory and will defend it at all costs.

-- Carpenter ants - this species has strong mandibles that it uses to crush through timber.
+- Carpenter ants - this species has strong mandibles that it uses to crush through the timber.
 The nests of carpenter ants are located in tunnels through damp, or dead wood.
-The bites could be painful because they have the power to cut through skin.
+The bites could be painful because they have the power to cut through the skin.